 Commercial fishing equipment cannot be used within 30 metres of any pier, jetty, wharf or breakwater (that is not privately owned).
-Seine nets cannot be used within 400 metres of the mouth of any river, stream or creek.
+Seine nets and mesh nets cannot be used within 400 metres of the mouth of any river, stream or creek.